 Low Income: The same study indicated that poor general health also correlated with low income, and the less money respondents made per year, the more likely they were to report poor mental health.
 Approximately one quarter (25.1 percent) of respondents making less than $20,000 per year reported 14+ days of poor mental health in the preceding month, while 14.3 percent of those making $20,000 to $34,999 per year reported the same.
 These percentages were significantly higher than the percentages for those making $35,000 a year or more.

 Mental Health Resources in Kalamazoo

 There is good news for those in Kalamazoo living with mental illness.
-In September 2018, the county received a $16 million dollar grant for expansion of mental health services.
+In September 2018, the county received a 16 million dollar grant for the expansion of mental health services.
 The award will be divided evenly among four mental health facilities in Kalamazoo County:

 - Easterseals (Auburn Hills)

 - Health West (Muskegon Community Mental Health Authority)